Tamminiemi: Presidential residence

-Although Presidents Risto Ryti (1940–1944) and C. G. E. Mannerheim (1944–1946) did reside at Tamminiemi, while President J. K. Paasikivi preferred to use the Presidential Palace as his official residence during his presidency (1946–1956), the villa is particularly associated with President Urho Kekkonen—largely because it was his official residence and home for around thirty years.
+Although presidents Risto Ryti (1940–1944) and C. G. E. Mannerheim (1944–1946) did reside at Tamminiemi, while President J. K. Paasikivi preferred to use the Presidential Palace as his official residence during his presidency (1946–1956), the villa is particularly associated with President Urho Kekkonen—largely because it was his official residence and home for around thirty years.

 During Kekkonen's term of office from 1956 to 1982, Tamminiemi became the nerve centre of Finnish political life, and the name Tamminiemi became a concept in Finnish parlance.
 After resigning from the presidency in 1982 due to failing health, Kekkonen was granted the right to stay at Tamminiemi, and it was converted into his private nursing home, where he lived until his death in 1986.

-Tamminiemi was generally considered impractical as an official residence for the President, as there were not enough facilities for the President's aides-de-camp, security guards and other staff.
+Tamminiemi was generally considered impractical as an official residence for the President, as there were not enough facilities for the President's aides-de-camp, security guards, and other staff.
 It is also awkward as a family residence, as there is plenty of office space but relatively little other space.
 These factors, in addition to the fact that Tamminiemi was left for use by the ailing President Kekkonen, contributed to the planning of a new official residence for the President called Mäntyniemi (Talludden; lit.
 'Pine Cape'), named after its predecessor.
 Construction began in 1989 and was completed in 1993.
 It is located in the same Meilahti district as Tamminiemi.

 Urho Kekkonen Museum

 After Kekkonen's death, the then National Board of Antiquities was given the task of establishing a house museum in Tamminiemi in the spring of 1987.
 The project was made possible by a donation from the Kekkonen estate.
 The Urho Kekkonen Museum was opened in December 1987 by President Mauno Koivisto.
-Although the museum is decorated as it was under Kekkonen in the 1970s, it also presents the presidencies of Ryti and Mannerheim and the history of Finland from the Second World War to the early 1980s.
+Although the museum is decorated as it was under Kekkonen in the 1970s, it also presents the presidencies of Ryti and Mannerheim, and the history of Finland from the Second World War to the early 1980s.

 An extensive renovation of Tamminiemi began in 2009 and was completed in 2012.
 The renovation restored the original exterior colouring and decorative motifs of the 1904 villa.
-Building technology was renewed, interior surfaces were cleaned and broken spots repaired, while minor signs of age-related wear were retained, highlighting the patina of Urho Kekkonen's nearly 26-year presidency.
+Building services were renewed, interior surfaces were cleaned and broken spots repaired, while minor signs of age-related wear were retained, highlighting the patina of Urho Kekkonen's nearly 26-year presidency.

 Tamminiemi sauna

 Tamminiemi also has a famous sauna in a separate building, built by Kekkonen after he was elected president in 1956.
-The sauna also includes a swimming pool and a recreation room with a fireplace.
-Kekkonen used the sauna facilities to entertain his domestic and foreign guests, including the Finnish ethnologist, linguist and historian Kustaa Vilkuna and the Soviet leader Nikita Khrushchev.
+The building also includes a swimming pool and a recreation room with a fireplace.
+Kekkonen used the sauna facilities to entertain his domestic and foreign guests, including the Finnish ethnologist, linguist, and historian Kustaa Vilkuna, and the Soviet leader Nikita Khrushchev.
 Today, the sauna can be rented for private events, but due to its cultural and historical value, availability is very limited.